tradingstrategy-ai/trade-executor/docs/docker.md

 The container is run by a docker-compose.
 Different strategies are configured by their environment variables.

+# Using your own strategies

+In these instructions, we only cover the bundled example strategies and `docker-compose.yml` recipes for them.
+But nothing prevents you to pass your own trading strategies through Docker volume mapping or by building your own container.

 # Environment

 There is a mapping of 1 strategy : 1 container : 1 domain : 1 internal TCP/IP port : 1 domain name.

 - Each strategy executor runs as its own container
-- Port 3456 is exposed for the executor webhook integration
+- Port 3456 is exposed for the executor webhook integration - mapped in `docker-compose.yml`
 - All executor parameters must be passed as environment variables
 - The application files are copied to `/usr/src/trade-executor`
 - Work dir is `/usr/src/trade-executor`